Fujifilm X100F vs Sony A7R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100F and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
+Both the X100F and the A7R II have been discontinued, but can regularly be found used on eBay.
+The A7R II was replaced by the Sony Alpha A7R III, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is the Fujifilm X100F better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.